-Our supplier has an elite network of growers that are recognized not only for their quality, but also for their consistency, and they span the globe throughout Asia, Europe, Africa, the Pacific Island nations, North America, South America, Central America, and Mexico.
+We have an elite network of growers and suppliers that are recognised not only for their quality, but also for their consistency, and they span the globe throughout Asia, Europe, Africa, the Pacific Island nations, North America, South America, Central America, and Mexico.

 What is the number imbedded across the top of each Splendor Garden retail bag?
 Is that an expiration date?